mosip/mimoto/performance-test/README.md

 	* Create Identities in MOSIP Identity System (Setup) : This thread contains the authorization api's for regproc and idrepo from which the auth token will be generated.
 There is set of 4 api's generate RID, generate UIN, add identity and add VID.
 From here we will get the VID which can be further used as individual id.
 These 4 api's are present in the loop controller where we can define the number of samples for creating identities in which "addIdentitySetup" is used as a variable.

 	* S03 User downloads MOSIP National ID credential (Preparation) : This thread generates authcode-token for the download of National ID department PDF.
 The number of testdata created is depended upon the TPS planned for test execution.
-		*For eg: 100 TPS (
+The testdata created is non-reusable, We need to create unique set of testdata for the get-token endpoint.

+	  *Procedure to calculate number of authcodegenerated token values.
+		* Considering load of 100 TPS volume : As per the request page, 40% Load will be consumed by User downloads MOSIP National ID credential Scenario which is equivalent to 40 TPS.
+		* User downloads MOSIP National ID credential Scenario consists following 5 endpoints.
+			*/issuers
+			*/issuers/<issuerId>
+			*/issuers/<issuerId>/credentialTypes
+			*/get-token/<issuerid>
+			*/issuers/<issuerId>/credential/download
+		* Each point url will consume 8 TPS ( 40 TPS / 5 requests).
+		* If we are executing test only for one hour then number of testdata will be as follows
+			* Total Number of testdata = TPS value X 3600(number of seconds in one hour) = 8 X 3600
+								       = 28800
+		* After calculating number of testdata. provide random number of threads in threadgroup (Assuming thread numbers equal to 4 for the sake of calculation),  calculate number of iterations as follows
+			* Number of iterations = Total testdata required / Number of users = 28800 / 4
+								   = 7200

 	* S01 User accessing Inji Web portal landing page (Execution) :
 		* S01 T01 Issuers : This thread executes issuer endpoint.